 Before we compare the two, it is important to understand the difference between living apart from your partner and making your separation legal.

-In simple separation, the spouses may live apart from each other, and no documents are filed with the courts nor does this require any written agreement.
+In a simple separation, the spouses may live apart from each other, and no documents are filed with the courts nor does this require any written agreement.
 Separation can help keep things hidden as their status of separation may stay unknown to everyone except them.

 A divorce, on the other hand, is in which the couple asks the court to identify their separated status.
-This requires a formal written agreement along with submission of the appropriate documents in the court.
+This requires a formal written agreement along with the submission of appropriate documents in the court.